sysrage/cu-chatbot/README.md

  - Node.js 11.x
  - node-xmpp

-Much thanks to Mehuge for his help with learning Node.js.
+Much thanks to Mehuge, reallifegobbo, and burfo for their help with learning Node.js.